slyhy/azure_cloud_deployment/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- A properly configured playbook allows for the easy and correct deployment ELK machines.
+- A properly configured playbook allows for the easy and correct deployment ELK or other containers without the need of SSH ing into several machines.

 The playbook implements the following tasks:
 - Installs docker.io and python3-pip using apt module